-If after going through this guide, one is still not comfortable about changing the furnace filter, then know that we at Reliable Standard Heating and Air will be more than happy to help you out with changing your filters for you.
+If after going through this guide, one is still not comfortable about changing the furnace filter, then know that we at Reliable Standard Heating Company will be more than happy to help you out with changing your filters for you.
 So why are furnace filters important?

 What is the proper Air Filter Direction for Air flow?

 Filters will typically come with an airflow direction.
 You can see this on the side of the filter, typically there will be an arrow pointing the direction that the airflow needs to go.
 You want to air flow arrow to be point in the direction that the furnace is pushing air.
 For upflow configurations the is typically pointed upwards towards the furnace.
 A good rule of thumb is to look at where your return/supply line is (Where air is being sucked in) and follow that for the direction that the air flow is suppose to be going.

 Understanding why furnace air filters must be replaced regularly

 Improving indoor air quality

 Clean filters help improve indoor air quality inside the home.
 Imagine, the furnace pulls out air through these filters and if these are too filthy with dust, allergens, and pollen then the air passing through it will have these microcontaminants as well.